-Without doing research on your customers and competitors, it's impossible to succeed in any sales role.
+Without researching your customers and competitors, it's impossible to succeed in any sales role.
 This is even more true when your sales process is all performed remotely.

 Whether your assignment is to perform high-level B2B sales for a large conglomerate or you were hired to find new markets for a niche product, your sales process begins with research.

-It's important to understand that every sales market has its own unique meetups and rituals.
-For example, imagine that your gig is to increase sales software distribution into a new channel of small business owners.
+It's important to understand that every sales market has its unique meetups and rituals.
+For example, imagine that your gig will increase sales software distribution into a new channel for small business owners.
 Perhaps these digital marketers get together every month to share ideas and look for process improvements.